palikar/blog-hugo-files/content/posts/emacs_framer.md

   )
 ```

-<br /> And there you have it, reinventing the wheel in timely wasteful manner. <span class="underline">Awesome</span>, aqmirite!
+<br /> And there you have it, reinventing the wheel in a timely wasteful manner. <span class="underline">Awesome</span>, amirite!

 ## References {#references}